haus/releng-preso/three/how_it_works.md

 # I want to build a package!
 (we've got some work to do)

-* ....git clone packaging repo ...done!
+##....git clone packaging repo...
-* ....create git-bundle of local repo...done!
+##....create git-bundle of local repo...
-* ....write build parameters file...done!
+##....write build parameters file...
-* ....determine build type (deb? rpm?)...done!
+##....determine build type (deb? rpm?)...
-* ....determine project (is it puppet?)...done!
+##....determine project (is it puppet?)...
-* ....send it all to jenkins...done!
+##....send it all to jenkins...done!

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # But how did I do that??

-* (two rake comands)
+## (two rake comands)
-* setup (`rake package:bootstrap`)
+## setup (`rake package:bootstrap`)
-* and package (`rake pl:jenkins:uber_build`)
+## and package (`rake pl:jenkins:uber_build`)

-* After a hard day's work, note the Jenkins job url and go get a beer.
+After a hard day's work, note the Jenkins job url and go get a beer.
 Easy right?

-!SLIDE bullets incremental
+!SLIDE incremental small
-## Meanwhile, on Jenkins... ##
+# Meanwhile, on Jenkins... #

-* * NodeLabelParameter plugin picks the right builder slave for the job
+* NodeLabelParameter plugin picks the right builder slave for the job
-* * Slave clones project bundle and packaging repo
+* Slave clones project bundle and packaging repo
-* * Slave executes the build using build data params file (`rake pl:build_from_params`)
+* Slave executes the build using build data params file (`rake pl:build_from_params`)
-* * Artifacts are off to distribution server!
+* Artifacts are off to distribution server!

 !SLIDE center
 ![Alt workflow](./repo3.jpeg)